RedHatProductSecurity/trestle-bot/docs/tutorials/github.md

 ### 2. Set Permissions for GitHub Actions

 The `trestlebot` commands will be run inside of GitHub actions.
 These commands often perform `write` level operations against the repo contents.
-The following repo settings need to be in place to support these actions.
+The GitHub workflows generated in this tutorial make use of [automatic token authentication.](https://docs.github.com/en/actions/security-for-github-actions/security-guides/automatic-token-authentication)  To ensure this is configured correct the following repo settings need to be in place.

+*Note: If you choose an alternative method to provide repo access such as personal access tokens or GitHub apps you can skip these steps.*

 1. Click the `Settings` tab for your GitHub repo
 2. Select `Actions` -> `General` from the left-hand menu